-The Seminary Ridge Museum, opening in summer 2013, is on the campus of the Lutheran Theological Seminary at Gettysburg.
-Known as Old Dorm because it housed both Union and Confederate wounded during the Civil War, this museum will feature artifacts highlighting the stories of soldiers, nurses, residents and African Americans who waited out the three-day battle in the surrounding countryside.
+The Seminary Ridge Museum is on the campus of the Lutheran Theological Seminary.
+It is locally known as Old Dorm because it housed both Union and Confederate wounded during the Civil War.
+The new museum features artifacts highlighting the stories of soldiers, nurses, residents and African Americans who waited out the three-day battle in the surrounding countryside.

 Trip Planning Details for a Gettysburg Weekend

-There are, however, plenty of modern hotels, motels, inns and restaurants available to accommodate the hundreds of visitors and their various budgets.
+True, the battlefield and town are both historic.
+There are, however, plenty of modern hotels, motels, inns and restaurants available to accommodate the thousands of visitors and their various budgets.
 There are many small museums, civil war memorabilia shops and walking trails that can be enjoyed in town, as well.

-One hotel within the battlefield proper is The Doubleday Inn( 717/334-9119) located at 104 Doubleday Avenue (Oak Ridge) in Gettysburg Battlefield, PA 17325.
-This inn only accepts children over age 12.
+One hotel within the battlefield proper is The Doubleday Inn, located at 104 Doubleday Avenue (Oak Ridge) in Gettysburg Battlefield, PA 17325.
+This inn only accepts children over age 13.
 There are also other ones nearby that offer re-enactors telling ghost stories, and history demonstrations with muskets, cannon and cavalry.